 In 2014, Lisa launched Atypical Familia: a continuation of AutismWonderland.
 Atypical Familia is a personal family blog for autism parents.
 We focus on autism, special needs travel, work/life balance, family entertainment and more.

-Lisa also serves on two non-profit organization boards: Parent to Parent NYC and D3 Sports and Recreation.
+Lisa is also proud to serve on two non-profit organization boards: Parent to Parent NYC and D3 Sports and Recreation.

 The Husband: Joseph is a Bronx-born, blue collar guy who loves photography, comics, cars, video games and all things tech.
+(He’s also a runner and completed the NYC Marathon in 2014.)
 We met by chance and were married on a whim.
-Joseph is just a really nice guy with an enormous amount of patience and I’m grateful to have him as my partner for the last 16 years.
+Joseph is just a really nice guy with an enormous amount of patience and I’m grateful to have him as my partner for the last 17 years.